platonic-realm/project-zero/Chapter-1/Chapter-1.md

 ## Step 2: Downloading the kernel and busybox source codes

- Both Linux kernel's and Busybox's configurations remains consisstant most of the times.
-But, new feature are introduced in new releases and sometimes lead to a minor rearrangement of configurations.
-Therefore, I suggest to use the exact same version of them in your first build.
+ Linux kernel's and Busybox's configurations remain consistent most of the time.
+But, new features are introduced in new releases and sometimes lead to a minor rearrangement of configurations.
+Therefore, I suggest using the same version of them in your first build.
 We will [Linux 6.1.2](https://mirrors.edge.kernel.org/pub/linux/kernel/v6.x/linux-6.1.2.tar.xz) and [Busybox 1.35.0](https://www.busybox.net/downloads/busybox-1.35.0.tar.bz2).

 First, we create a directory **"res"** to download the source code tar files.
 ```